Ziqi-Li/bknqgis/README.md

 Check this out: http://www.ziqi-li.info/bknqgis.html Installation
 ------------
-This plugin is built on Bokeh and GeoPandas, please make sure you have those two packages  or you could install by using `pip` or `easy_install`:
+This plugin is built upon Bokeh and GeoPandas, please make sure you have those two packages or you could install by using `pip` or `easy_install`.
+If you have multiple Pythons on your machine, please make sure you install those two packages to the Python QGIS uses.

 ```
 pip install bokeh
 pip install geopandas
 ```
-Then download the repo and put into
+Then download the repo and put into the QGIS plugin folder.
 **Linux:**
 ```
 /share/qgis/python/plugins